-Preschoolers and toddlers will love adding paint to their learning activities.
-Kids get to experiment with paint while also constantly being given exposure visually to the letter a or rather, the alphabet letter that they are working on.
+Preschoolers and toddlers will love adding this art activity to their learning activities.
+Kids get to experiment with paint while also constantly being given exposure visually to the letter a or, rather, the alphabet letter that they are working on.

-Contact Paper Letter Painting Craft Activity
+Contact Letter Painting

 Materials Required for Contact Paper Letter Craft Painting Activity: